yorkie-team/dashboard/README.md

 > Primary "source of truth" location of protobuf message is in [yorkie](https://github.com/yorkie-team/yorkie/tree/main/api).
 We manage the messages in the repository.

-### Running Yorkie House
+### Running Dashboard

-Yorkie House needs backend servers like Yorkie and Envoy.
+Dashboard needs backend servers like Yorkie and Envoy.
 We can simply run them using `docker-compose`.
 To start Yorkie and Envoy proxy in a terminal:

 ```